ridoweb/blog.bkp33/_posts/2022-10-02-the-iot-pattern.md

 ## DeviceToCloud Binder

-This binder implements the `IDeviceToCloud` interface and is responsible to serialize the incoming message into a byte array and publish to the specified topic, there is a constructor that uses the Json serializer but this can be configured with additional serializers.
+This D2C binder implements the `IDeviceToCloud` interface and is responsible to serialize the incoming message into a byte array and publish to the specified topic, there is a constructor that uses the Json serializer and  can be configured with a different serializer.

 ```cs
 public abstract class DeviceToCloudBinder<T> : IDeviceToCloud<T>